-In the AA model, both the nonequilibrium process and the equilibrium stages, in combination, play important roles in populating the most neutron-rich final isotopes from a given system.
-Figure 3 shows the paths of producing different Ni isotopes (solid points) from the fragmentation of 86Kr which is denoted by the symbol in the upper right corner of the figure at Z=36 and N=50.
-The open circles locate the charge and neutron number of the average excited nuclei, produced after the abrasion stage.
+In the A-A model, both the non-equilibrium process and the equilibrium stages, in combination, play important roles in populating the most neutron rich final isotopes from a given system.
+Figure 3 shows the paths of producing different Ni isotopes (solid points) from the fragmentation of ${}^{86}Kr$ which is denoted by the symbol in the upper right corner of the figure at Z=36 and N=50.
+The open points locate the charge and neutron number of the average excited nuclei, produced after the abrasion stage.
 Particles are evaporated (indicated by the dashed lines) from the intermediate nuclei during the ablation process.
 (Fluctuations in the neutron emission number have been ignored for this plot.)
-The production of the most neutron-rich isotopes (N>39) can be traced to the intermediate systems where the abrasion (nonequilibrium) stage removes nearly all the charge, while additional loss of neutrons to reach the final product occurs in the second stage (ablation).
+The production of the most neutron rich isotopes (N > 39) can be traced to the intermediate systems where the abrasion (non-equilibrium) stage removes nearly all the charge, while additional loss of neutrons to reach the final product occurs in the second stage (ablation).